hluk/CopyQ/README.md

 All items will be restored when CopyQ is next started.

-To exit CopyQ, select Exit from yhr tray menu or press `Ctrl-Q` in the CopyQ window.
+To exit CopyQ, select Exit from the tray menu or press `Ctrl-Q` in the CopyQ window.

 Read more: